 From the first two minutes of the pilot episode, I was hooked.
 I found myself clapping and agreeing to almost every single thing that was said.
 I realized it was the first time in a while I had found a show that finally got me and realistically depicted my experience growing up as a young black person in America.

 Dre and Bow deal with similar discrimination issues at work.
-In the premiere episode of Season Four, titled “Juneteenth,” Dre’s boss insinuates that black people ask for too much when it comes to equality.
+In the premiere episode of season four, titled “Juneteenth,” Dre’s boss insinuates that black people ask for too much when it comes to equality.
 Dre responds with, “This is what America always does.
 We think if we don’t acknowledge something awful, it didn’t happen.
-Juneteenth is a 150-year-old tradition that no one’s heard, about not even my black kids.”
-The powerful message, amongst others, showed me a realistic image of how sometimes I am not treated the same as my white counterparts and the ridiculous things people say to me.
+Juneteenth is a 150-year-old tradition that no one’s heard about, not even my black kids.”
+The powerful message, among others, showed me a realistic image of how sometimes I am not treated the same as my white counterparts, and the ridiculous things people say to me.

 Seeing these scenarios and others on television, even in a humorous light, is humbling.
 Every time I watch “Black-ish,” I am reminded of how great and tough it is to be African-American in the twenty-first century.
 I see characters who are just like me, who go through the exact same things and in the exact same way.
 The creator, Kenya Barris, is not afraid to be confrontational and make viewers uncomfortable.
 His provocative approach and style is the reason why audiences, including myself, love the show.

 “Black-ish” is my life wrapped into a 30-minute episode.
 It makes me proud of who I am and where I came from.
 I am reminded to be unapologetically black and never ever let my white counterparts think my blackness is not good enough.